-Existing technologies, like looking things up on a laptop, aren’t practical when a mechanic has his hands full of tools, is wearing gloves, or has to be in an awkward position.
-With smartglasses, the mechanic works smarter, faster, and collaboratively if needed, reducing expensive ground delays.
+Existing technologies, like looking things up on a laptop, aren’t practical when a mechanic has his or her hands full of tools, is wearing gloves, or has to be in an awkward position.
+With smart glasses, the mechanic works smarter, faster, and collaboratively if needed, reducing expensive ground delays.
 The cost-savings as well as quality-control and error reductions are significant.

 Large and immediate cost savings are not available to airlines alone.
-We hear similar and even larger numbers for customers in industries like utilities, oil & gas, and heavy machinery.
+We hear similar and even larger numbers for customers in industries such as utilities, oil and gas, and heavy machinery.

-For example, addressing needed repairs oftentimes requires that experts travel to very remote places.
-We hear this, for instance, from a mining company with operations in Chile that often requires U.S.-based experts to visit with great travel and downtime costs.
+For example, addressing needed repairs often requires that experts travel to very remote places.
+We hear this, for instance, from a mining company with operations in Chile that often requires U.S.-based experts to visit.
+This typically means significant travel and downtime costs.

-Travel time and physical presence is no longer an issue when expert consultation involves any field worker donning a pair of AR smartglasses and conferencing the expert into the situation through AiR Suite software.
+Travel time and physical presence is no longer an issue when expert consultation involves any field worker donning a pair of AR smart glasses and “conferencing an expert in” to the situation through AiR Enterprise software.

-The possibilities for completely re-engineering processes thanks to the capabilities of smartglasses are momentous.
+The possibilities for completely re-engineering industrial enterprise processes, thanks to the capabilities of smart glasses, are almost limitless.

 While the focus of AR right now is in the enterprise arena, its value in homes will be known soon, too.

 The expertise of a remote expert will produce incredible results at a fraction of the cost.
-This is why using smartglasses for field services is among the most valuable use case for AR today.
+This is why using smart glasses for field services is one of the most valuable use cases for AR today.

-If you or your team would benefit from talking through the ways you seek to innovate your enterprise through AR solutions, or if you have questions, please let us know.
+If you or your team would like to learn about how to bring the benefits of AR to your company, or if you have questions, please let us know.
 Atheer has a Customer Success Team that would be glad to share their insights.
 You can reach us at firstname.lastname@example.org.